 Between the past year of pandemic-related issues, political change, and police brutality and protests, the field is examining itself and its contributions to change in this arena.

-Social work at Daemen College
+Social work at Daemen University

 What are some of the key benefits Daemen’s social work program offers its students?